 Mohammed Abdallah

-Mohammed shapeshifts between the many needs the role of a projects manager entails.
+Mohammed leads, oversees and manages the coordination of all programs and projects in Berlin and in the Global South.
 He oversees the executive unfolding of projects in various sites and creates and maintains structures and processes for workflows.
+Additionally, Mohammed performs financial oversight and is responsible for the budgeting, tracking, and reporting on the finances of all projects.
 For the past fifteen years, he has managed, advised, and upheld not-for-profit institutional cultural structures in the Arabic speaking world and in Europe.
-He also writes.

 Antonia Alampi